Avalanche powered by Wavelink

 If you already have Avalanche servers installed, then you will want to perform an upgrade to preserve existing data.

-During migration, most of the data in the Enterprise Server database is copied to the 6.0 databases and then modified.
-If you install Avalanche 6.0 on a different computer than the existing 5.3 version, you can continue to use Avalanche 5.3 until all your devices are pointed to the new server.
-Device statistics, mobile device details, scheduled events, and report definitions are not copied to the 6.0 databases, but are retained in the 5.3 databases.
+During migration, most of the data in the Enterprise Server database is copied to the 6.1 databases and then modified.
+If you install Avalanche 6.1 on a different computer than an existing version, you can continue to use Avalanche until all your devices are pointed to the new server.
+Device statistics, mobile device details, scheduled events, and report definitions are not copied to the 6.1 databases when upgrading from Avalanche 5.3.1, but are retained in the original databases.

 Completed reports (in PDF, XML, or CSV format) are not migrated, but they are not deleted and can still be accessed through the file system.

-When you install Avalanche 6.0 at a different location than 5.3, software packages are not copied to the new environment and must be moved manually.
+When you install Avalanche 6.1 at a different location than your original server, software packages are not copied to the new environment and must be moved manually.

-If you have an earlier version, you must first upgrade to Avalanche 5.3.1 before upgrading to 6.0.
+If you have an earlier version than those listed above, you must first upgrade to Avalanche 5.3.1 before upgrading to 6.1.

-When upgrading from your existing version of Avalanche to 6.0, Wavelink suggests the following methods for performing the upgrade:
+When upgrading from Avalanche 5.3 to 6.1, Wavelink suggests the following methods for performing the upgrade:

 For a video tutorial of upgrading Avalanche using a cloned environment, see the video on Wavelink's YouTube page.

-During any Avalanche upgrades, your databases must be upgraded to the new Avalanche 6.0 table structure.
-You need Windows SQL Server 2008 or 2012 to run Avalanche 6.0.
+During any Avalanche upgrades, your databases must be upgraded to the new Avalanche 6.0 and newer table structure.
+You need Windows SQL Server 2008, 2012, or 2014 to run Avalanche 6.0 and newer.
 When you begin the upgrade process, you must have the new database server installed to facilitate a successful upgrade.